WBKO: Gray ownership

 In the early 2000s, financial problems developed at Benedek.
-The early 2000s recession dented ad sales and caused the company to be unable to pay interest on a set of bonds issued in 1996, prompting a filing for Chapter 11 bankruptcy.
+The early 2000s recession dented ad sales and caused the company to be unable to pay interest on a set of bonds issued in 1996, prompting a filing for Chapter 11 bankruptcy in 2002.
 Most of Benedek's stations, including WBKO, were sold to Gray Communications Systems—today's Gray Television—of Albany, Georgia.
 Gray was already familiar with WBKO; in 1997, it had analyzed potentially trading for WBKO as part of a swap of other stations in small Southern markets.

 Under Gray, WBKO added a Fox subchannel in September 2006; WKNT (now WNKY) had previously carried Fox from 1992 to 2001 before switching to NBC, but on cable, viewers were receiving WZTV from Nashville.
-Later in the same month, the WB cable channel affiliated with The CW, and became a third subchannel of WBKO.
-In December 2022, a fourth subchannel was added to carry the Circle network.
+Later in the same month, the WB cable channel affiliated with The CW and became a third subchannel of WBKO.

 WBKO has continued to be a market leader and one of the most-viewed small-market stations in the United States.
 In 2008, it was the second-highest-rated ABC affiliate in a market ranked above 100, and in 2018, it accounted for 76.1 percent of all local TV advertising revenue in Bowling Green.
 By 2020, it produced 26 hours a week of local news programming.